cryotools/matilda/README.md

 ## Usage

 A detailed walkthrough of the proposed modeling workflow and calibration strategy can be found at the [MATILDA Online Webpage](https://matilda-online.github.io/jbook/).
-For a quick start to the stand-alone model, see the [application example](https://github.com/cryotools/matilda/tree/styling/Example) and follow the following guidelines.
+For a quick start to the stand-alone model, see the [application example](https://github.com/cryotools/matilda/tree/styling/Example) and use the following guidelines.

 ### Forcing Data